clearhaus/gateway-api-docs/source/index.md

 [HMAC](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code).

 The signature is a HMAC of the body and it is represented in Hex.
-The signee must be identified.
+The signee must be identified by the signing API-key.
 Both should be provided as headers:

 ```
-Signee: api-key <your api-key>
-Signature: sha256-hex <the signature>
+Signature: <the signing api-key> sha256-hex <the signature>
 ```

-If the API key is `4390aec7-f76a-4c2f-8597-c87c2d06cb4f`, the signing secret is `YmMiNHY5cCpzwfchS3hR6IQc74wKhZ` and the body is
+If the signing API-key is `4390aec7-f76a-4c2f-8597-c87c2d06cb4f`, the signing secret is `YmMiNHY5cCpzwfchS3hR6IQc74wKhZ` and the body is

 ```